Eliaz-LR/Personnal-JS-Site/README.md

 # Personnal JS Site

-Just a small project made to learn javascript and have a personal website.
+Just a small project made to learn some javascript and have a personal website.